Thimble: 17th century and later

 In 1693, a Dutch thimble manufacturer named John Lofting established a thimble manufactory in Islington, in London, England, expanding British thimble production to new heights.
 He later moved his mill to Buckinghamshire to take advantage of water-powered production, resulting in a capacity to produce more than two million thimbles per year.
 By the end of the 18th century, thimble making had moved to Birmingham, and shifted to the "deep drawing" method of manufacture, which alternated hammering of sheet metals with annealing, and produced a thinner-skinned thimble with a taller shape.
 At the same time, cheaper sources of silver from the Americas made silver thimbles a popular item for the first time.

 Thimbles are usually made from metal, leather, rubber, wood, and even glass or china.
 Early thimbles were sometimes made from whale bone, horn, or ivory.
 Natural sources were also utilized such as Connemara marble, bog oak or mother of pearl..

 Advanced thimblemakers enhanced thimbles with semi-precious stones to adorn the apex or along the outer rim.
 Rarer works from thimble makers utilized diamonds, sapphires, or rubies.
 Cabochon adornments are sometimes made of cinnabar, agate, moonstone, or amber.
-Thimble artists would also utilize enameling, or the Guillochétechniques advanced by Peter Carl Fabergé.
+Thimble artists would also utilize enameling, or the Guilloché techniques advanced by Peter Carl Fabergé.